 DISCUSSIONS

 The pathogen isolated from the leaf tissues on PDA at 25°C appeared whitish on both the surface and reverse.
 The mycelia of all were hyaline and uniform when observed under a compound microscope.
 The sporangia shape varied from ellipsoid to ovoid with some being semi-papillate and others not having papillae (non-papillate).
 All the isolates easily shed their sporangia from the sporangiophores (caduceus).
-Typically, P. colocasiae is characterized by the production of ovoid, ellipsoid, or fusiform, semi-papillate sporangia that are caduceus and ranges in length from 45 to 75 µm x 25 to 37 µm, with a medium pedicel length of about 12 µm long, where less than 5 µm is considered short, 5-20 µm is medium and greatter than 20 µm is considered long (Gallegly, & Hong, 2008 and Brooks 2005).
+Typically, P. colocasiae is characterized by the production of ovoid, ellipsoid, or fusiform, semi-papillate sporangia that are caduceus and ranges in length from 45 to 75 µm x 25 to 37 µm, with a medium pedicel length of about 12 µm long, where less than 5 µm is considered short, 5-20 µm is medium and greater than 20 µm is considered long (Gallegly, & Hong, 2008 and Brooks 2005).
 This indicates that, the isolates are identified as P. colocasia,.
 The fact that all the leaf discs showed symptoms of TLBD three days after inoculation during the Pathogenicity test suggests that P. colocasiae are the causal agents for the disease in these districts.
 The symptoms were similar to those found on the leaves in the field.
 This description is the same as observed by Ackah et al., (2015).

 In an experiment to find effective fungicides against P. colocasiae, all five fungicides showed differences in their effectiveness against the pathogen.
 Higher concentrations of each fungicide inhibited to a certain degree, radial growth in all the plates.
 Carbendazim (carbendazim) and Agro Comet (Metalaxyl and Copper) were identified to be most effective.
 Carbendazim was effective at all the concentrations used (100 ppm to 500 ppm) but Agro Comet became effective from 200 ppm to 500 ppm.
 The two fungicides (Carbendazim and Agro Comet) were equally effective from 300 ppm to 500 ppm .